-I have been Fellow and Tutor in History at Balliol College, and jointly a Lecturer at Oriel, since 1997; I take Oriel students principally for the three modern British history papers, which span the periods 1685-1830, 1815-1924, and since 1900.
+Professor Simon Skinner has been Fellow and Tutor in History at Balliol College, and jointly a Lecturer at Oriel, since 1997; he takes Oriel students principally for the three modern British history papers, which span the periods 1685-1830, 1815-1924, and since 1900.

-For the Faculty I teach the theme paper on ‘The Making and Unmaking of the British Isles, 1603-present’, and currently supervise postgraduate students pursuing such topics as early Victorian Christian Socialism, the nineteenth-century aristocracy and horse racing, and the politics of Queen Victoria’s queens’ speeches.
+For the Faculty, Professor Skinner teaches the theme paper on ‘The Making and Unmaking of the British Isles, 1603-present’, and currently supervises postgraduate students pursuing such topics as early Victorian Christian Socialism, the nineteenth-century aristocracy and horse racing, and the politics of Queen Victoria’s queens’ speeches.

-I work on nineteenth-century British political and religious history.
-My book ‘Tractarians and the ‘Condition of England’: the Social and Political Thought of the Oxford Movement’ was published by Oxford University Press in 2004, and I contributed a number of individual and group entries to the Oxford Dictionary of National Biography.
-I am currently working on the private lives of Robert Peel.
+Professor Skinner works on nineteenth-century British political and religious history.
+His book ‘Tractarians and the ‘Condition of England’: the Social and Political Thought of the Oxford Movement’ was published by Oxford University Press in 2004, and he contributed a number of individual and group entries to the Oxford Dictionary of National Biography.
+He is currently working on the private lives of Robert Peel.

-For a list of my latest publications, please see my History Faculty page.
+For a list of Professor Skinner’s latest publications, please see his History Faculty page.